-- In your new home, again watch for egg cases and cockroaches that may have survived.
+- In your new home, watch for egg cases and cockroaches that may have survived.

 Corrugated cardboard boxes are a good source of cockroach infestations.
 Examine bags, boxes and luggage brought into your home for the presence of cockroaches or their egg capsules.

-- Placing sticky traps so that they are tight against edges, e.g. where walls meet floors.
+- Place sticky traps so that they are tight against edges, where walls meet floors.

-- Placing them in areas where cockroaches are likely to occur, e.g. in cupboards and around refrigerators, stoves, and sinks.
+- Place traps in areas where cockroaches are likely to occur, such as in cupboards and around refrigerators, stoves, and sinks.

-You can reduce the number of cockroaches by eliminating sites for survival and reproduction.
+You can reduce the number of cockroaches by getting rid of places they like.

 - Use caulk to seal spaces and cracks where cockroaches hide.
 Concentrate on areas where cockroach numbers are the highest.

-- Place escutcheon plates at points where plumbing enters the wall, to restrict movement of cockroaches.
+- Put covers (escutcheon plates) on points where plumbing enters the wall, to restrict movement of cockroaches.

 If you limit access to food and water, cockroaches cannot survive and reproduce.